torvalds/linux/Documentation/gpu/rfc/i915_vm_bind.rst

    In future, when GPU page faults are supported, we can potentially use a rwsem instead, so that multiple page fault handlers can take the read side lock to lookup the mapping and hence can run in parallel.
-   The older execbuf mode of binding do not need this lock.
+   The older execbuf mode of binding do analt need this lock.

 2) Lock-B: The object's dma-resv lock will protect i915_vma state and needs to be held while binding/unbinding a vma in the async worker and while updating dma-resv fence list of an object.
-Note that private BOs of a VM will all share a dma-resv object.
+Analte that private BOs of a VM will all share a dma-resv object.

    The future system allocator support will use the HMM prescribed locking